Peloton fights federal safety recall after its treadmills left one child dead, others injured

 The company has worked with the CPSC previously.
 Last October, Peloton agreed to recall the pedals on certain stationary bike models because they could break apart.
 A voluntary recall announcement from the CPSC noted the company had received 120 reports of problems, including 16 reports of leg injuries.

 In recent years, the CPSC has at times struggled to take aggressive action when its staff believes products are killing or injuring children.
 The agency has been sometimes hamstrung by political divisions among the commissioners who oversee the agency.
 Currently, the commission is split between two Republicans and two Democrats.
-A tie-breaking fifth seat remains unfilled.
+A tiebreaking fifth seat remains unfilled.

 In 2019, the agency convinced Fisher-Price to agree to recall its Rock 'n Play inclined infant sleeper following reports of dozens of deaths tied to the product.
 A Washington Post investigation detailed how Fisher-Price invented the class of products without medical safety testing or input from a pediatrician.